Sonoport/soundmodels/README.md

 ### Algorithmic Models

 Coming soon...

 ## Usage

-The models currently use [RequireJS](http://requirejs.org/) for async depdencency management.
+The models use [RequireJS](http://requirejs.org/) for async depdencency management.

 1. To use the Sound Models, you need to have RequireJS loaded, which can be done from a CDN with this script tag